grame-cncm/faust/documentation/faust-manual/src/midi.md

 **Example**

-In the following example, the frequency of a sawtooth wave oscillator is controlled by the velocity value received on key 62 when a key-off message is sent on channel 3.
+In the following example, the frequency of a sawtooth wave oscillator is controlled by the velocity values attached to `key-off 62` messages received on channel 3.
 (The frequency will only be updated when MIDI key 62 is released.)

 <!-- faust-run -->